EdvardRornes/FYS-STK4155/Project1/README.md

 - [ ] Subsection "Connection to Statistics" has mistakes, look through it and fix things.
 - [ ] Subsection "Bias-Variance" is currently written on the form of an exercise instead of a report.
 Fix language and the way things are presented.
 - [ ] Section "Implementation" needs a lot of work.
 I have pretty much just written down the basics.
-We need to choose (and reason) the train-test split and keep it throughout
+We need to choose (and reason) the train-test split and keep it throughout.
+We also need to comment on the intercept part regarding LASSO.
 - [ ] All figures need titles which describe them in more detail.
 Captions are also necessary.
 - [ ] Bias-Variance proof in Appendix A is very scuffed.
 I completely ignored vector/index notation and just brute forced everything as if they were commuting scalars.
 Do this proof properly.
 - [ ] Write results.